greenm01/vb4x/docs/vb4x_specs.md

 #### 2.3.2.1 Environmental Transformation And Colonization (ETAC)

 ETACs are used to terraform and colonize uninhabited planets.
 After use they are scrapped and used by the colony to continue the terraforming process.
 They have a Carry Limit (CL) of one and must be pre-loaded with PTUs to colonize.
-Terraforming does not require a PU.

 #### 2.3.2.2 Trader